arcynicoletong/G1MotorPHPayrollSystem/MotorPHPayrollSystem/README.md

 The team coded the program in a highly organized manner.
 It follows the common project standard where all the definitive and declarative methods come before the main method.
 The program is divided and sequenced into the following methods:

-0. Helper: Ger Month Name
+0. Helper: Get Month Name
 1. File Reader
 2. Display Employee Information
 3. Data Parsing